-Rural roads carry less than half of America’s traffic, yet they account for over half of the nation’s vehicular deaths.1 In 2015, rural areas accounted for 53 percent of the 35,092 traffic fatalities nationwide.1 In an effort to address a variety of problems that contribute to rural road fatalities, the Colorado Department of Transportation (CDOT), in partnership with Colorado, Wyoming and Minnesota, is hosting the Rural Safety Challenge.
+Rural roads carry less than half of America’s traffic, yet they account for over half of the nation’s vehicular deaths.1 In 2015, rural areas accounted for 53 percent of the 35,092 traffic fatalities nationwide.1 In an effort to address a variety of problems that contribute to rural road fatalities, the Colorado Department of Transportation (CDOT) is hosting the Rural Safety Challenge.

 The Rural Road Safety Challenge